yazaldefilimone/design-patterns/README.md

 that you can customize to solve a particular design problem in your code.

-The folders are organized with the design patterns categories according to the GoF book.
+The folders are organized with the design patterns categories according to the [GoF - Design Patterns Elements Reusable Object Oriented](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) book.
 They are behavioral (behavioral), creational (creational) and structural (structural).

 Each folder contains a README detailing the category itself and the design patterns present in it.